-- 5.6 Almost all of the total contributions agreed in 2020-21 were towards affordable housing.
+- The majority of the total contributions agreed in 2021-22 were towards affordable housing.
 This is because much of the remaining infrastructure, in particular education, transport, leisure and other environmental matters, is usually covered by CIL, unless there is specific site-related mitigation required.
-Employment, skills and training plans only result in a financial contribution where the developer does not provide a plan themselves, and this is often not known at the point of signature. - 5.7 Some legal agreements may result in financial contributions being made that are not defined in the agreement itself.
+However, this year there were more site-specific contributions agreed towards transport and leisure than has been the case in recent years, in particular for developments in the town centre.
+In addition, this is the first year where carbon offset contributions in line with the Local Plan adopted in 2019 have been agreed.
+Employment, skills and training plans only result in a financial contribution where the developer does not provide a plan themselves, and this is often not known at the point of signature. - 5.7 The most significant developments in terms of financial contributions agreed this year were Station Hill North (192032 £7.112m), Gas Holder at Alexander Turner Close (190627 £2.411m) and Broad Street Mall (182137 £1.730m). - 5.8 Some legal agreements may result in financial contributions being made that are not defined in the agreement itself.
 For instance, carbon offset contributions are calculated once the building is completed and the performance is assessed, so no specific contributions are usually set out in the agreement.
 In addition, a deferred contribution towards affordable housing may be agreed should viability circumstances change or an on-site provision not be made.
 Other examples include a financial contribution towards employment, skills and training should a developer not provide their own Employment and Skills Plan, or a transport contribution resulting from a traffic or parking survey.
-These contributions should only be included in the figures above where it is expected that they will be provided, and, because no additional financial contributions had resulted at the end of 2020-21, none of the figures in Table 5.1 result from such contributions.
+These contributions should only be included in the figures above where it is expected that they will be provided, and, because no additional financial contributions had resulted at the end of 2021-22, none of the figures in Table 5.1 result from such contributions.